diplodoc-platform/docs/en/about.md

 # Diplodoc

-Diplodoc Platform is open platform for work with your documentation in accordance with "Documentation as a Code" paradigm.
+Diplodoc is an open-source platform for working with your documentation in the "Documentation as a Code" paradigm.
 Simple and comfortable solution for everyone.

 ## Advantages of the platform